 - Ambush Bug lives and breathes this.
+A legitimately dangerous power without any competence backing it up.
 Considering he might as well be the Ur Example for Meta Guys...

 - Mind-Grabber Kid (who is in his 30s) is The DCU's premiere super-zero.
 His only real accomplishment is mildly annoying the Justice League by trying to discredit them due to his jealousy.
 After that, he's been showing up at superhero fan conventions and doing little else of note.
 He was one of Booster Gold's pallbearers in 52, though, among such other luminaries as Beefeater, Odd-Man, and the Blimp.